GT-ARC/opaca-core/doc/jiac-vi.md

 ## Relation to OPACA

 While JIAC VI is used in the [reference implementation](implementation.md) of the OPACA Agent Container, there is no connection of the two beyond that: JIAC VI existed before OPACA and can be used in other contexts, and OPACA Agent Containers can be implemented using different languages and frameworks than Kotlin and JIAC VI.
-Still, there are similar or corresponding elements in the two frameworks, and understand those relations may help understand how they work together.
+Still, there are similar or corresponding elements in the two frameworks, and understanding those relations may help to understand how they work together.

 | JIAC VI Concept | OPACA Concept  | Description |
 | --------------- | -------------- | ----------- |